jefferyhoffman/project-3-starter/README.md

 If this information is unavailable, they are sent to the sign-up page.
 Once logged in they are able to see all posts on the board, also they are able to create a post, or reply to an existing one.

+Login / Sign Up
+Users are able to "Post" on the forum
+Users are then able to "Reply" to the post.

 Automatically pairs up with third party API.
 Cards can be moved and grouped together